fkurmannucsc/cse244/README.md

 ## Directory Structure

-### /api
-Contains api references and rules.

 ### /backend
 All code responsible for data processing, retrieval, and handling database operations.
 - /db - All database CRUD functionality.
-- /model - Data loadeing and retrieval code; these files interact directly with trained model data saved as .pt files.
+- /evaluation - Model and retrieval evaluation and visualization scripts.
+- /learning - Code for training models including evaluator for in training, loss function implementation, training scripts and data loaders for contrastive learning.
+- /models - Code with architecture for untrained backbone and projection head, contains trained directory where trained models are stored.
+- /retrieval - Instance retrieval code responsible for applying trained model to generate and search through embeddings for the data and provide retrieval results.
 - utils.py - General utility functions used throughout the backend directory.
 - constants.py - Constants used throughout the backend directory.
 - analyze_data.py - Data analysis utilities for data cleaning and summarization.
-- convert_data.py - Parses data in the data/raw-data directory and produces parsed annotations files and images for use by the database and frontend.
+- convert_data.py - Parses data in the database and produces annotations files for use during model training and retrieval.
+Also prepares image directory for use in model training and retrieval.

-### /frontend
-All code files including html, css, and javascript to display and run UI as well as python API handler files.
-- /cli - Interface to start the server via the command line
-- /static - Browser relevant code including style sheets, images and files accessed by the GUI, and JS files.
-- /static/js/modules/sharkMatcher - Client side API code including endpoints, request and response handlers.
-- /static/js/modules/webui - GUI handling code reponsible for page rendering, navigation and event handling.
-- handlers.py - API request helper functions, handle the core of requests.
-- server.py - Python server code and server side API endpoint definitions.
-- common.py - Common utility functions.
-- *.py - API handler scripts for corresponding object types.

 ### /data
 All data in both raw format received parsed format, also stores trained models for use by Shark Matcher
 - /annotations - Parsed annotations files (tsv files storing metadata and match information on each image).
-These files are read by model training and retrieval scripts and used to populate the database.
+These files are used during model training and retrieval.
 - /database-format.
 CSV files containing data formatted according to the database schema for loading into the database.
 These files are produced by /db/scripts reading data in this /data directory.
-- /embeddings - Pytorch (.pt) embeddings files built via the shark-identification-model.
+- /embeddings - Pytorch (.pt) embeddings files and dataset files storing cached dataset, embeddings and nearest neighbor data.
 - /images - Flat directory containing all parsed images.
+- /segmented-images - Flat directory containing all segmented images.
+These images should correspond directly to those in the /images directory, with the same names.
 - /raw-data - Unparsed matching spreadsheet csv files and unparsed images in nested directory structure as received from Block lab or other original source.

 ### /data_out